pkiraly/pkiraly.github.io/topics.md

 <h2 class="c18" id="I.1"><span class="blue">I.1</span> SHACL4MARC&ndash;Validating MARC records against locally defined ruleset</h2>

-<p><em>Introduction</em>.
-Shapes Constraint Language (SHACL) <a href="#ftnt7" id="ftnt_ref7">[7]</a> is a formal language for validating RDF <a href="#ftnt8" id="ftnt_ref8">[8]</a> graphs against a set of conditions (expressed also in RDF).
+<em>Introduction</em>.
+Shapes Constraint Language ([SHACL](https://www.w3.org/TR/shacl/)) is a formal language for validating Resource Description Framework ([RDF](https://www.w3.org/RDF/)) graphs against a set of conditions (expressed also in RDF).
 Following this idea, and implementing a subset of the language, <em>MQAF API</em> provides a mechanism to define SHACL-like rules for data sources in non-RDF based formats, such as XML, CSV and JSON (SHACL validates only RDF graphs).
 The rules can be defined either with YAML or JSON configuration files or with Java code.<sup>a</sup> <em>MQAF API</em> has already been validated in different organisations (Flemish Audio-Visual Archives, Victoria and Albert Museum, Deutsche Digitale Bibliothek).
 In this research we extend this ruleset to be applicable to MARC records.
-For making it available for MARC records there are two criteria:</p>
+For making it available for MARC records there are two criteria:

 * supporting a particular &quot;addressing scheme&quot; which fits MARC records.
 This scheme is similar to XPATH or JSONPath which are mechanisms to precisely select a part of an XML and JSON document.
 For MARC there is a proposal, Carsten Klee&#39;s [MARCspec](http://marcspec.github.io/MARCspec/marc-spec.html) - a common MARC record path language, which is already supported by the QA catalogue.
 * implementing a particular interface of MQAF API, which could return a unified value object when we specify it with an address of a data element.